sm1215/tallymin/README.md

   - hookup clear button functionality, add one to main table
   - fix bug when adding quickscores buttons, they are using the wrong id
   - add delete last row button to quickscores
+  - allow the quickscores table to hide on the side of the screen under a tab